What Is a Mesothelioma Personal Injury Lawsuit?

-Wives and children have also been diagnosed with asbestos-related disease after years of shaking out and washing clothes at home covered in asbestos.
+Wives and children have also been diagnosed with asbestos-related disease after years of shaking out and washing clothes at home covered in asbestos, otherwise known as secondary asbestos exposure.
 It doesn’t matter where the exposure happened.
-If you worked directly with or in the vicinity of asbestos, or if you had exposure in the home, then you’re eligible to file a personal injury claim.
+If you worked directly with or in the vicinity of asbestos, or if you had exposure in the home, then you’re legally eligible to file a personal injury claim.

 Personal injury claims are filed individually so that the attorney can better control the outcome of the case, even when filed against multiple corporations.

-If you’ve been diagnosed with mesothelioma, and believe you have a personal injury case, connect with a legal specialist through our free case evaluation form.
+If you’ve been diagnosed with mesothelioma, and believe you have a personal injury case, connect with a legal specialist to receive a fair case evaluation and find out about your options.
 If you’re still not sure if you qualify for legal compensation, read more about personal injury cases below.

 Unlike a wrongful death suit, where another person is filing on behalf of someone who has already died, a personal injury case must be filed by the actual mesothelioma patient.
 Victims must gather documentation that proves their condition and where they were exposed to asbestos.